June Harwood, 1984,

 Harwood began teaching drawing and painting at Los Angeles Valley College in the early 1970s, where later she chaired the Art Department.
 She retired from the college in 1993.

 A year later, in 1994, her house/studio, built of adobe in 1922, was badly damaged by the Northridge earthquake.
-It was tagged "orange" as uninhabitable.
-Most of her paintings, done over many years, were stored in the house or cabinets adjacent to the house.
+It was tagged "yellow" as uninhabitable.
+Most of her paintings, done over many years, were stored in the garage or cabinets adjacent to the house.
 She was resigned to their being destroyed when the house was scheduled for demolition.
 At the insistence of her friend, Dennis Reed (now a trustee), and with the assistance of several neighbors, the paintings were moved to a safe location.
 Most of the works currently held by the Trust were among this group of paintings.

 After the demolition, a new house/studio was built on the same site at 4223 St. Clair Avenue, Studio City, California.

-Harwood exhibited with many galleries over the years, including the Hollis Gallery, San Francisco, Molly Barnes Gallery, Los Angeles, Rex Evans Gallery, Los Angeles, David Stuart Galleries, Los Angeles, Tobey C. Moss Gallery, Los Angeles, and Louie Stern Fine Arts, Los Angeles, among others.
+Harwood exhibited with many galleries over the years, including the Hollis Gallery, San Francisco, Molly Barnes Gallery, Los Angeles, Rex Evans Gallery, Los Angeles, David Stuart Galleries, Los Angeles, Tobey C. Moss Gallery, Los Angeles, and Louis Stern Fine Arts, Los Angeles, among others.

 She began collecting African masks when she exhibited with David Stuart, who sold ethnic pieces as well as contemporary art.
 Her friendship with painter Emerson Woelffer, who was a skilled and adamant collector of ethnic art, influenced her further in that direction.
 She admired the visual power and simple beauty of such artifacts.